jsplumb/jsplumb/etc/api/common.api.md

 import { Extents } from '@jsplumb/util';
 import { PointXY } from '@jsplumb/util';

-// Warning: (ae-incompatible-release-tags) The symbol "AbstractSegment" is marked as @public, but its signature references "Segment" which is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "AbstractSegment" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public
+// @internal
 export abstract class AbstractSegment implements Segment {
     constructor(params: SegmentParams);
     boundingBoxIntersection(box: BoundingBox): Array<PointXY>;